-(6) Grant inactive status to any EMT who qualifies, based on standards and procedures established by the 2 3 Department in rules adopted pursuant to this Act.+ (7) Charge each candidate for EMT a fee to be submitted with an application for a licensure examination. + 6 (8) Suspend, revoke, or refuse to renew the license of 7 an EMT, after an opportunity for a hearing, when findings 8 show one or more of the following: 9 (A) The EMT has not met continuing education or 10 relicensure requirements as prescribed by the 11 Department; 12 (B) The EMT has failed to maintain proficiency in 13 the level of skills for which he or she is licensed; (C) The EMT, during the provision of medical 14 15 engaged in dishonorable, unethical 16 unprofessional conduct of a character likely 17 deceive, defraud or harm the public; (D) The EMT has failed to maintain or has violated 18 19 standards of performance and conduct as prescribed by 20 the Department in rules adopted pursuant to this Act or 21 his or her EMS System's Program Plan; 22 (E) The EMT is physically impaired to the extent 23 that he or she cannot physically perform the skills and functions for which he or she is licensed, as verified 24 25 by a physician, unless the person is on inactive status pursuant to Department regulations;
+- (6) Grant inactive status to any EMT who qualifies, based on standards and procedures established by the Department in rules adopted pursuant to this Act. - (7) Charge a fee for EMT examination, licensure, and license renewal. - (8) Suspend, revoke, or refuse to issue or renew the license of any licensee, after an opportunity for an impartial hearing before a neutral administrative law judge appointed by the Director, where the preponderance of the evidence shows one or more of the following: - (A) The licensee has not met continuing education or relicensure requirements as prescribed by the Department; - (B) The licensee has failed to maintain proficiency in the level of skills for which he or she is licensed;

-(F) The EMT is mentally impaired to the extent that he or she cannot exercise the appropriate judgment, skill and safety for performing the functions for which he or she is licensed, as verified by a physician, unless the person is on inactive status pursuant to Department regulations; or

-(G) The EMT has violated this Act or any rule adopted by the Department pursuant to this Act.
+- (C) The licensee, during the provision of medical services, engaged in dishonorable, unethical, or unprofessional conduct of a character likely to deceive, defraud, or harm the public; - (D) The licensee has failed to maintain or has violated standards of performance and conduct as prescribed by the Department in rules adopted pursuant to this Act or his or her EMS System's Program Plan; - (E) The licensee is physically impaired to the extent that he or she cannot physically perform the skills and functions for which he or she is licensed, as verified by a physician, unless the person is on inactive status pursuant to Department regulations; - (F) The licensee is mentally impaired to the extent that he or she cannot exercise the appropriate judgment, skill and safety for performing the functions for which he or she is licensed, as verified by a physician, unless the person is on inactive status pursuant to Department regulations; - (G) The licensee has violated this Act or any rule adopted by the Department pursuant to this Act; or - (H) The licensee has been convicted (or entered a plea of guilty or nolo-contendere) by a court of competent jurisdiction of a Class X, Class 1, or Class 2 felony in this State or an out-of-state equivalent offense.